-Warning: if the number of possible bids is large, iterating over all bids in the space and sorting them can run out of memory and crash Genius .
+Warning: if the number of possible bids is very large, iterating over all bids in the outcome space and sorting them can result in running out of memory.

 1.3 Optimality of a Bid

 In general, given the set of all bids, there are a small subset of bids which are more preferred as outcomes by all parties in the negotiation.
 Identifying these special bids may lead to a better agreement for both parties.